ms-iot/content/en-US/win10/samples/arduino-wiring/potentiometer.md

 ---

 # Arduino Wiring Potentiometer Sample
-This sample shows how to connect a rotary potentiometer and LED to a Raspberry Pi 2 or a MinnowBoard Max using Arduino Wiring.
+This sample shows how to connect a rotary potentiometer and LED to a Raspberry Pi 2 and 3 or a MinnowBoard Max using Arduino Wiring.
 We use a SPI-based ADC (Analog to Digital Converter) to read values from the potentiometer and control an LED based on the knob position.

 This sample is similar to the [C# Potentiometer Sample]({{site.baseurl}}/{{page.lang}}/win10/samples/Potentiometer.htm), but uses Arduino Wiring instead of C#.
 The wiring and hardware configuration will be nearly identical.
 However, DragonBoard 410c does not currently support Arduino Wiring.

 ## Hardware
 - Board - one of the following only
-	- Raspberry Pi 2
+	- Raspberry Pi 2 or 3
 	- MinnowBoard Max
 - ADC - one of the following only
 	- [1 MCP3002 10-bit ADC](http://www.microchip.com/wwwproducts/Devices.aspx?product=MCP3002){:target="_blank"} or